gazoodle/geckolib/README.md

 - Merged fix for negative watercare values (thanks @EiNSTeiN-)
 - Demote out-of-range spapack struct enum values to DEBUG and return "Unknown"
+- Demote "No handler for xxxx" to DEBUG to declutter log files

 ## Done/Fixed in 0.4.6